 3. Ask your audience what type of content they want to see.

-In addition to identifying your audience, you should also ask your audience what they want to see to ensure you’re creating and pushing out content that’s relevant to them.
+In addition to identifying your audience, you should also ask them what they want to see to ensure you're creating and pushing out content relevant to them.

 4. Determine how you'll identify your success.

 Now it's time to determine how you'll identify your success.
 There's no right or wrong answer here — this is completely based on what matters to you and your company.
 Ask yourself, "what's ideal for my brand?"